marcolanaro/DataChannel.IO/Readme.md

 7. go to your precise.io account and add a new configuration using your ip and the port 9000
 8. activate your just created configuration
-9. back at your server, run the script
+9. back at your server, run the redis server, then the script

+	`$ redis-server`<br />
 	`$ nodejs runDataChannel.js`

 You should now be running on your local server!